Avaiga/taipy-getting-started-core/step_08/ReadMe.md

     return compare_result
 ```

-Taipy compares the Data Nodes, which is here the 'month' Data Node.
+Taipy compares the Data Nodes, which is here the '_month_' Data Node.
 It is indicated in the comparators parameter of the _configure_scenario_.